Wiibuntu/Ubuntu-13.10-Wii/README.md

 # Contact
 Contact me at wiibuntuhelp@gmail.com I will always try to help if I can and have the time to do so.

+# TRY UBUNTU 16!
+Ubuntu 16 is in its EARLY STAGES and I have decided to open those early stages up to everyone!
+Please give  it a try [here](https://github.com/Wiibuntu/Ubuntu-16.04-Wii)